Get involved with the Keough School through academic majors and minors, research opportunities, immersive seminars, language study, and much more.

 Anja Renkes ’20

-Anja Renkes graduated from Notre Dame in 2020 with a BA in theology and minors in Irish studies and studio art.
-As a student, she was a member of the Notre Dame Women’s Rowing Team.
+Anja Renkes graduated from Notre Dame with a BA in theology and minors in Irish studies and studio art.
 As the capstone project for her Irish studies minor and a supplement to her theology honors thesis, Anja created a collection of oil-and-wax paintings exploring Catholic popular piety at “holy wells” in Ireland’s countryside.
 Often taking the form of small stone monuments built over natural springs, these wells have for centuries served as devotional sites.

 “People come to pray in times of anguish and times of joy,” Anja said.
 “Their faith is visually accessible, made apparent by the tokens they leave behind.”